Hello! It is the blog: How Unique Japan! How are you, everybody?

 The idea is originally from Buddhism in Japan.
 There is a word “U ra bo n e” (please read it with Roman letters) in the scripture, meaning respect for the dead we loved.
 As time passed, the word became Obon.

-Thus, the ancient Japanese emperor Suiko (tenno) treated the idea of Urabone as one official event.
-It was about 606 AC.
-Indeed, it has a long history.
+Thus, the ancient Japanese emperor Suiko (tenno) treated the idea of Urabone as an official event.

 What do we do for this event?

-For the start and end of the event, we fire some dried stems of the heap, called Ogara, to celebrate/welcome the deceased coming back.
+At the start and end of the event, we fire some dried stems of the heap, called Ogara, to celebrate/welcome the deceased coming back.

 (On the other hand, we also fire them for farewell).